koushikvikram/koushikvikram.github.io/AWS/re-invent-dynamodb-data-modeling.md

 1. What is Amazon DynamoDB?
 2. Key Concepts
 3. Data Modeling Strategies
+4. Summary

 ## 1. What is Amazon DynamoDB?

 - NoSQL DB
 - Fully managed by AWS
-- HTTPS with AWS IAM auth
+- Uses HTTPS connection with AWS IAM for authentication unlike most other DBs which use a TCP connection
 - Fast, consistent performance as it scales

 ### Hyperscale